Iron Steeds on the Pakihi

 Having a bike mechanic in the crew soon paid off with Gavin Hill from Frank Allen Cycles patching up a dodgy-looking entry-level machine within the first few minutes.

-Entering the Pakihi, marked by a DOC route sign, was like entering a dank, fragrant closet.
+Entering the Pakihi, marked by a DoC route sign, was like entering a dank, fragrant closet.
 The dense tree canopy screening out most of the bright daylight.
 Everyone was soon grinning from ear to ear—this was real off-road cycling following a single-track with a perceptible downhill trend, winding around the gullies of a major ridge.
 Underneath was a soft mulchy track, booby-trapped with familiar Waioeka rock, crumbly and sharp enough to puncture a tyre.
 It was slimy and slippery at times, firm and loamy at others.

 This was just one of the dozens of river crossings on the Pakihi that have since been replaced by bridges.